G0PLY/DCLXVI/README.md

 Removed item drop on death (multiplayer),

-Removed gold dropped on death (multiplayer).
+Removed gold dropped on death (multiplayer)

+Monsters are more difficult in multiplayer vs singleplayer.

 --------------------------------------------------------------------------------------------------
-Using devilution-nightly(10/20/18).
+Using devilution-0.4
 =======

 For more information or more detailed instructions on installing. https://github.com/diasurgical/devilution